RakhulR/EPScribe/readme.md

 ## Requirements

-If you're using the `.exe` version, no additional installations are required.
-Simply download and run the executable.
+If you're using the `.exe` version (only for windows 10 and windows 11), no additional installations are required.
+Simply download and run the executable from the releases.

 For Python users, ensure the following are installed: